4d/docs/docsPostProcessed/Project/compiler.md

 ## Compiler Settings

-The "Compiler" page of the Settings dialog box lets you set parameters relating to project compilation.
+The "Compiler" page of the Settings dialog box lets you set parameters related to project compilation.
 You can directly open this page from the [compiler window](#compiler-window) by clicking on the **Compiler Settings** button:

 ![](assets/en/Project/compilerWin6.png)